SWIFTSIM/SOAP/documentation/joss_paper/paper.md

 hydrodynamic simulation to date.
 These catalogues have been used in more than 20 publications to date.[^1]

-`SOAP` is hosted on GitHub.
-We strongly encourage contributions to `SOAP`, such as opening issues and submitting pull requests.

 # Statement of Need

 Modern galaxy simulations are often analyzed by a large number of researchers.
 However,